ThomasKroes/GuacamoleWorkshop/advanced/exercise.md

 4. **gw_proxy**
 An NGINX reverse proxy for routing traffic to the appropriate container.
 In this web service we have a container for our model loader front-end (*gw_flask*) and a Guacamole container for establishing the remote desktop connection (*gw_guac*).
 As you can see in the [nginx configuration file](source/images/gw_proxy/nginx.conf), traffic from `http://localhost/guacamole` is directed to the Guacamole server container `proxy_pass http://gw_guac:8080/guacamole/;`.
 Traffic from `http://localhost/flask` is directed to the Flask webserver container `proxy_pass http://gw_flask/;`.
 5. **gw_flask**
 The Flask webserver that provides a rudimentary view for choosing a Blender scene.
 Under the hood, it creates and start Blender containers (as created in the [prerequisites](../prerequisites/exercise.md)).
 Furthermore, it automagically creates and configures connections to those Blender containers using Guacamole's REST api.
+This container is based on the [gw_flask image](#flask-web-server) .

+## Flask web server